Short Itinerary of DeoriaTal - Chandrashila Trek

 Why choose DeoriaTal - Chandrashila Trek?

 The trek starts from Sari village, a small and quiet place surrounded by hills.
-A short uphill walk takes you to the calm and beautiful DeoriaTal Lake, located at 8,000 ft.
+A short trek around 3 km takes you to the calm and beautiful DeoriaTal Lake, located at 8,000 ft.
 Local legends say the Pandavas from the Mahabharata once visited this spot.
 On a clear day, the lake reflects the snowy Chaukhamba mountains—a view that feels magical.

-As you climb higher, you reach Tungnath, the world’s highest Shiva temple at 12,000 ft.
-This ancient stone temple is part of the Panch Kedar, a group of five sacred temples linked to the Pandavas.
-Covered in snow during winter and wrapped in mist during monsoon, the temple feels holy and timeless.
+Tungnath Temple is one of the Panch Kedar, a group of five sacred temples linked to the Pandavas and Lord Shiva.
+Covered in snow during winter and wrapped in mist during monsoon, the temple feels timeless and divine.

 What makes this trek special is how easy and beginner-friendly it is.
 You don’t need to be super fit or experienced.
 The trails are clear, the altitude is moderate, and the both trek can be done in just 1+1 days.